webpack/webpack.js.org/src/content/guides/getting-started.md

 ## Using a Configuration

-Most projects will need a more complex setup, which is why webpack supports a [configuration file](/concepts/configuration).
-This is much more efficient than having to type in a lot of commands in the terminal, so let's create one to replace the CLI options used above:
+As of version 4, webpack doesn't require any configuration, but most projects will need a more complex setup, which is why webpack supports a [configuration file](/concepts/configuration).
+This is much more efficient than having to manually type in a lot of commands on the CLI, so let's create one to replace the CLI line options used above:

 __project__